apeirora/audit-log-poc-for-otel/docs/ideal-setup.md

 Desired delivery: At least once.

+- In case of unavailability of sinks, prefer duplicates over loss.
-- Duplicate detection (idempotency) can be handled downstream using event IDs (include a stable unique identifier in each audit log).
-If not available, accept duplicates over loss.
+- Duplicate detection (idempotency) can be handled downstream using event IDs.
+- Include a stable unique identifier in each audit log to allow for downstream de-duplication.

 Loss Prevention Layers:

-1. Client local persistence (disk queue) – crash resilience.
+1. Client: local persistence (disk queue) – crash resiliency.
-2. Collector persistent sending queue – network / downstream outage buffering.
+2. Collector: persistent sending queue – network / downstream outage buffering.
-3. Final sink durability (replication, backups).
+3. Final Sink: durability (redundant storage (e.g. RAID), backups).

 ## Monitoring & Alerting

+Monitoring of the involved components of the data delivery stack is critical, as it will unveil upcoming threats of data loss early and can be used to trigger remediation actions before data loss occurs.
+In a distributed system, where delivery can never be 100% guaranteed, monitoring is crucial to get at least close to 100%.

 Track and alert on:

 - Client queue size & age (oldest event timestamp).
-- Collector sending_queue depth and retry counts.
+- Collector sending_queue depth and retry counts, failed requests counts.
 - Export latency (p50, p95) vs. SLOs.
 - Final sink ingestion lag (difference between event time and indexed time).
-- Storage capacity projections (time to full).
+- Storage capacity thresholds and projections (time to full).

 Set thresholds for proactive scaling:

 - If queue age > defined SLA (e.g. 5 min), investigate network/backpressure.
 - If retry rate spikes, check sink health.
+- If storage capacity exceeds threshold, take care of storage extension and/or investigate network/backpressure.

 ## Scaling Strategy

 Horizontal scaling points:

 - Add more Collector instances behind DNS / load balancer for increased ingestion throughput.
-- Partition audit logs by tenant or domain if cardinality grows.
+- Partition audit logs by tenant or domain if cardinality grows and spread out to tenant or domain-specific Collectors.

 Client side remains lightweight due to no batching – CPU overhead minimal.